Ocean City Shielding Lawyer

 - other convictions in a group of related charges are not eligible for shielding

-- you were convicted of a new crime during the three-year waiting period of trying to get former conviction shielded
+- you were convicted of a new crime during the three-year waiting period of trying to get your former conviction shielded

 When Can I File My Petition?

 Before filing a request to shield your records, you must wait three years after you have completed the sentence imposed by the court for the crime/s you wish to shield.
-Attorney Brueckner can assist you in the actual filing the petition in the Circuit or District Court where your case was heard.
-In Maryland, you can have only one shielding petition granted in your lifetime but can include as many convictions as you want on your petition.
+Attorney Brueckner can assist you in the actual filing of the petition in the Circuit or District Court where your case was heard.
+In Maryland, you can have only one shielding petition granted in your life but can include as many convictions as you want on your petition.

 After you file the petition, the court will notify the State’s Attorney who will then inform the victims (if any) that you have taken this legal action.
 If the State’s Attorney or any of the victims object to your petition, the court will schedule a hearing which allows the judge to review more information from both sides before making a final decision.